-A lower bound on the Kruskal rank of matrix A based on a sufficient relaxed expansion property on A is provided in the following lemma.
+A lower bound on the Kruskal rank of matrix A based on a sufficient relaxed expansion property on A is provided in the following lemma which might have independent interest.

 Before proposing the proof, we state the marriage or Hall's theorem which gives an equivalent condition for having a perfect matching in a bipartite graph.